 PAST and the California Preservation Foundation

-PAST and the California Preservation Foundation partnered a workshop on the Use and Application of the California Historical Building Code at the Palo Alto Woman's Club on Wednesday, July 28.
+PAST and the California Preservation Foundation partnered a workshop on the at the Palo Alto Woman's Club.

 The Palo Alto Woman's Club was designed by Charles Hodges in 1916.
-Read more about him and see other examples of his work.
-Link here, or on the Inventory page.
+To read more about him and see other examples of his work, link here, or on the Inventory page.

 College Terrace Library— The College Terrace is open after renovations.
 PAST is monitoring the progress of work being done to assure that the historical integrity of the Charles Sumner structure remains true to his intent.
 A similar relationship with the City of Palo Alto occurred with the work on the Children's Library.